Home Child Custody

 Back to Top

-A judge will grant sole legal custody to one parent only if it can be shown that being with the other parent may not be in the best interests of the child.
-Sole legal custody is when one parent is given complete rights over all that pertains to legal decisions involving the child.
+A judge may grant sole legal custody, which is when one parent is given complete rights over all that pertains to legal decisions involving the child.
 Circumstances when sole legal custody may be awarded can include whether the other parent:

 • Lives a great distance away